yonashailug/typegeez/README.md

 ## Geez Type

-- Type in English word and Geez/Tigrinya version will of will be displayed
+- Type in English word and Geez/Tigrinya version will be displayed